zaphosting/docs/docs/dedicated-linux-docker.md

 Now verify that you can run Docker commands without `sudo` privileges by running the `docker run hello-world` command again.

 :::tip
 Sometimes you may receive an error regarding a config file if you previously ran the command with `sudo` privileges.
-To resolve this, simply use `rmdir ~/.docker/` to delete the Docker directory which will be automatically re-created upon next command usage.
+To resolve this, simply use `rmdir ~/.docker/` to delete the Docker directory, which will be automatically re-created upon next command usage.
 :::

 If the command runs as expected, that means you have successfully setup your Docker to run without the need for using `sudo` privileges.